Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): A photonic lantern spectrograph at the Subaru Telescope

 {}

 {}

 {}

-\subsection{Instrument setup: integration on SCExAO}
+\subsection{Instrument setup: Integration on SCExAO}

-The Subaru Coronagraphic Extreme Adaptive Optics~\citep[SCExAO - ][]{2015PASP..127..890J} instrument is located on the Nasmyth IR plateform at the 8.2-meter Subaru Telescope.
+The Subaru Coronagraphic Extreme Adaptive Optics~\citep[SCExAO - ][]{2015PASP..127..890J} instrument is located on the Nasmyth infrared (IR) platform at the 8.2-meter Subaru Telescope.
 SCExAO receives light from the Subaru Telescope AO facility instrument, AO188~\citep{minowa2010performance}.
 AO188 performs a first stage of AO correction using a curvature wavefront sensor (CWFS) controlling a 188-element deformable mirror (DM).
-SCExAO performs a second stage of AO correction, in order to reach the ExAO regime (with Strehl ratio in the 0.8--0.9 range in H-band) therefore enabling high contrast imaging at high angular resolution and the detection of faint planets and brown dwarf companions \citep{kuzuhara2022,currie2023,tobin2024}.
+SCExAO performs a second stage of AO correction, in order to reach the ExAO regime (with a Strehl ratio in the 0.8--0.9 range in the H band), enabling high-contrast imaging at high angular resolution and the detection of faint planets and brown dwarf companions \citep{kuzuhara2022,currie2023,tobin2024}.
 To achieve ExAO corrections, a pyramid wavefront sensor~\citep[PyWFS - ][]{Lozi_2019} operating in the $800$~nm to $950$~nm wavelength range drives a 2040-actuator MEMS DM.

 Figure~\ref{fig:PL-on-scexao} shows the optical configuration bringing the light from the telescope to the PL and the spectrograph.
 Light coming from AO188 is collimated by an off-axis parabola (OAP).
-A fiber carrying light from a Supercontinuum laser (hereafter named SuperK) can be inserted at the focal point for calibration/alignment purposes.
+A fiber carrying light from a Supercontinuum laser (hereafter named SuperK) can be inserted at the focal point for calibration or alignment purposes.
 The collimated light is then reflected by the 2040-actuator DM toward a pupil mask - mimicking the Subaru Telescope central obstruction and spiders for off-sky calibration.
-A dichroic mirror then splits the light, with nearIR light ($\lambda>950$ nm) transmitted to the IR modules, and visible light ($\lambda<950$ nm) reflected to a periscope.
+A dichroic mirror then splits the light, with near-infrared light ($\lambda>950$ nm) transmitted to the IR modules, and visible light ($\lambda<950$ nm) reflected to a periscope.
 The periscope allows for the visible instruments to be mounted on an optical bench above the bench hosting the IR modules.